mnestorov/wp-snippets/README.md

 You can define cleanup image edits in WordPress by adding this line of code in your **_wp-config.php_**.

-## Specify the Number of Post Revisions
+## Specify The Number Of Post Revisions

 ```php
 define('WP_POST_REVISIONS', 3);